-In order to understand the progress that language learners are making, language educators should ensure that assessment is a key part of their regular teaching programme.
+In order to understand the progress that language learners are making, language educators should ensure that language skills assessments are a key part of their regular teaching programme.
 Although many people incorrectly assume that assessment only refers to taking a test, assessment is much broader than that and often takes place in the classroom without much fanfare.

-This blog post looks at the two main types of assessment in detail: summative assessment and formative assessment.
+This blog post looks at the two main types of language skills assessments in detail: summative assessment and formative assessment.
 We will explore how each type can contribute to an educator’s understanding of their students as well as providing some tips and tricks to help teachers maximise the effectiveness of the assessment they undertake.

 What is summative assessment?

 Summative assessment is described by Irons 2007 as “any assessment activity which results in a mark or grade which is subsequently used as judgment on student performance.”
 It is therefore usually used to summarise what a learner has achieved at the end of a period of time, relative to the learning aims and any relevant standards.

 The period of time is, of course, dependent on what the teacher wants to find out.
 The summative assessment could therefore occur at the end of a topic, at the end of a term or at the end of a year.
 The format of the summative assessment is also determined by the educator – it could be a written test, a reading observation, a conversation with a native language speaker or a collaborative group task.
 As such, in the context of language teaching, the output of the summative assessment should be recorded in an appropriate format, whether that’s a written response or an audio recording.

 Whatever format is used, the assessment will show what the student has learnt at/by a particular point in time.
 This can then provide individual and group data that is used to track progress and inform stakeholders (e.g. students, senior leaders, parents etc.).